 1.5 courses in Actuarial Sciences, Applied Mathematics, Financial Modelling, Mathematics, or Statistical Sciences at the 3000 level or above.

 Note: It is strongly recommended that Mathematics 2122A/B be completed in the year of entry into the module.
-Students intending to pursue graduate studies in Pure Mathematics should take the Honors Specialization in Mathematics module.
+Students intending to pursue graduate studies in Pure Mathematics should take the Honours Specialization in Mathematics module.
 Students intending to pursue graduate studies in Statistical Sciences, Actuarial Science or Financial Modeling should take Statistical Sciences 3657A/B and Statistical Sciences 3858A/B, and consult the graduate page of the Department of Statistical and Actuarial Sciences website for additional requirements pertaining to their respective fields of study.